sumitmukhija/Learning-Haskell/assets/notes.md

 - Haskell functions can take functions as parameters and return functions as return values.
 A function that does either of those is called a higher order function.

-- Every function in Haskell officially only takes one parameter
+- Every function in Haskell officially only takes one parameter and returns one value

 - Putting a space between two things is simply function application.
 The space is sort of like an operator and it has the highest precedence